Contents

 FSC Regulatory Module general

-• No, the FSC Regulatory Module is a voluntary add-on module only.
-Once the certificate holder includes the Module in its certification scope, the requirements become mandatory.
 FSC has opted for a voluntary approach due to the different levels of impact depending on the company’s activities or supply chain.
 To reduce the effort in demonstrating compliance with the EUDR in the EU supply chain, the certificate holder may request their suppliers to sell material with the Regulatory claim.

 • Currently, the FSC Regulatory Module only addresses the European Deforestation Regulation (EUDR).
 As further regulatory developments progress, FSC could utilize the module for further regulatory alignments.

 • This standard is for voluntary use by organizations applying for or holding FSC certification to extend their certification scope to align with the EUDR.
 It can be used in addition to all existing certification types and includes accreditation requirements for certification bodies.
+The FSC Regulatory Module standard focuses on wood, wood-based products and rubber.
+It can be applied by organizations within and outside the European Union (EU), which in case the latter applies, organizations are exempted to conform with some of the requirements (see Annex 1 of the FSC Regulatory Module).

 • No, this is not a standalone set of requirements but rather an add-on module.
 Users must also either already be certified with FSC or selecting to include the FSC Regulatory Module as part of their certification process.
-How can we distinguish between operator and trader in FSC Requirements?

 • No, each company in the supply chain can choose to include the Regulatory Module in its certification scope.
 Nevertheless, there are benefits to having a ‘fully verified supply chain’, as all the necessary data will be available, lowering the demand, effort and risk while conducting the due diligence.